NeedOnlineTools Header

 Enter Earned Runs

 Type in the number of earned runs the pitcher allowed.
-Remember: unearned runs caused by fielding errors do not count toward ERA.
+Remember ERA only counts earned runs not unearned runs caused by fielding errors.

 2